A Euclid style algorithm for MacMahon's partition analysis: Introduction

-where $e_i$ ranges over all extreme rays of $E$ and $P(x)$ might be a monster polynomial.
-See \cite[Ch.~4.6]{EC1} and combinatorial theories developed there.
-Many practical problems only need some specializations of ${E}(x)$, such as ${E}(q,q,\dots, q)$.
-It is worth mentioning that there is a beautiful reciprocity theorem for rational cones due to Stanley, which gives simple connection between nonnegative solutions and positive solutions.
+where $P(x)$ might be a monster polynomial and $\{\beta_i\}_{1\le i\le N}$ consists of all complete fundamental elements of $E$ \cite[Thm.~4.6.11]{EC1}.
+See \cite[Ch.~6]{EC1} for related terminology and combinatorial theories developed there.
+Many practical problems can be solved by some specializations of ${E}(x)$, such as ${E}(q,q,\dots, q)$.
+It is worth mentioning that there is a beautiful reciprocity theorem for rational cones due to Stanley, which gives a simple connection between nonnegative solutions and positive solutions.

 Our algorithms are under the framework of algebraic combinatorics, but borrow some beautiful ideas from computational geometry.
-The heart problem is to compute the constant term in $\Lambda=(\lambda_1,\dots, \lambda_r)$ of an Elliott-rational function, written as
+The core problem is to compute the constant term in $\Lambda=(\lambda_1,\dots, \lambda_r)$ of an Elliott-rational function $\mathcal E$, written as